 Mobile money is a new kind of financial service that lets anyone with a cell phone transfer, store, and request money from their device.
-These services are similar to fintech apps—financial applications offered by financial institutions or third-party providers—like PayPal and Venmo, but they don't always require a bank account.
+These services are a type of fintech app—financial applications offered by financial institutions or third-party providers—like PayPal and Venmo, and, like many fintech apps, doesn't require a bank account.

 Many mobile carriers partner with banks or other financial service providers to offer mobile currency to their customers.
 In these cases, mobile money functions as "mobile banking" for those who don't have a bank account.
 People apply mobile money to many of the same functions they would use a standard bank account for, such as saving and transferring funds.